 Sigh.
 Really?
 That’s what he eats when I’m gone?

-I’ve been making a version of this for at least the last 15 years and for some reason it fell of my radar for …
+I’ve been making a version of this for at least the last 15 years and for some reason it fell of …